jbendson/SignalR.Kafka/README.md

 });
 ```

 The configuration for producer and consumer must be specified with `options.ConsumerConfig` and `options.ProducerConfig`.
 Configuration for an admin connection may optionally be provided to define connection options used by the AdminClient for topic creation.
-Topics will not be created unless AdminConfig is specified:
+Topic creation will only be attempted if this configuration is provided:
 ```
     options.AdminConfig = new AdminConfig
     {